Refinement Modal Logic: Axiomatization

 \subsection{The single-agent case}

-The axiomatization for the single-agent case is the unlabelled version of $\axiomRML$, minus the axioms {\bf RKmulti} and {\bf RKconj}.
-The single-agent axiomatization was presented in \cite{hvdetal.felax:2010}.
+The axiomatization for the single-agent case is the unlabelled version of $\axiomRML$, minus the axioms {\bf RKmulti} and {\bf RKconj}.\footnote{It is clear that axiom {\bf RKmulti} is not needed in the single-agent case, as this is for different agents.
+But axiom {\bf RKconj} is also not necessary in the single-agent case.
+We recall that $\covers_\agent \Phi \et \covers_\agent \Psi$ is equivalent to $\covers_\agent ((\Phi\et\Vel\Psi)\union (\Psi\et\Vel\Phi))$, see page \pageref{sec.coverlogic}.
+So, we can assume that there are no conjunctions of cover formulas in the single-agent case.} The single-agent axiomatization was presented in \cite{hvdetal.felax:2010}.
 The completeness proof there is (slightly) different from the multi-agent case of the proof here.
 In \cite{hvdetal.felax:2010} it is used that every refinement modal logical formula is equivalent to a formula in cover logic with the special syntax $\phi \ ::= \ \bot \mid \top \mid \phi \vee \phi \mid \atom \wedge \phi \mid \neg \atom \wedge \phi \mid \covers \{ \phi, \dots, \phi \}$ \cite{bilkovaetal:2008,kupkeetal:2008}, plus induction on that form.
 (This syntax is of course very `disjunctive formula like'.)
 That proof was suggested by Yde Venema, as a shorter alternative to the proof with disjunctive forms.